astropy/astropy/docs/table/indexing.rst

 Row retrieval using indices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Row retrieval can be accomplished using two table properties: `loc` and `iloc`.
-The `loc` property can be indexed either by column value, range of column values (*including* the bounds), or a list or ndarray of column values::
+Row retrieval can be accomplished using two table properties: `~astropy.table.Table.loc` and `~astropy.table.Table.iloc`.
+The `~astropy.table.Table.loc` property can be indexed either by column value, range of column values (*including* the bounds), or a list or ndarray of column values::

    >>> t = Table([(1, 2, 3, 4), (10, 1, 9, 9)], names=('a', 'b'))